Top Java Developer Skills

 The Spring ecosystem contains several key pieces:

-- Spring Data – This is designed for use with a database in any Java-based application, and it is going to save you from doing absurd amounts of repetitive boilerplate code.
+• Spring Data – This is designed for use with a database in any Java-based application, and it is going to save you from doing absurd amounts of repetitive boilerplate code.
 Spring Data will provide built-in support for both relational databases (JDBC, JPA, Hibernate) and No-SQL solutions (MongoDB, Cassandra, etc., etc.).
-With Spring Data, you can automatically generate implementation repository classes from method signatures, and I can go on.

 In building modern enterprise applications, every Java developer is expected to know how to work with databases.
 This is where Hibernate and JPA (Java Persistence API) come into play.
-They together Hibernate is JPA’s widely implementation, and they both offer standard Object Relational Mapping (ORM) solutions in Java, which serve to link Java applications with relational databases.
+Together, Hibernate and JPA are widely implemented, and they both offer standard Object Relational Mapping (ORM) solutions in Java, which serve to link Java applications with relational databases.

-- Hibernate – Automation of numerous repetitive and complex SQL commands, which is the most widely used implementation of JPA, and offers advanced SQL operations.
-Hibernate’s ORM features, such as caching, lazy loading, and management level cloning, and system-dormant to moderate.
+• Hibernate – Automation of numerous repetitive and complex SQL commands, which is the most widely used implementation of JPA, and offers advanced SQL operations.

 In software development, RESTful web services have become the norm for creating scalable and interoperable APIs.
 A Java developer in 2025 must be able to create REST APIs from scratch using Spring Boot, as REST APIs are used to provide functionality to everything from mobile applications to fully-realized microservices architectures.